sage-code/eve/manual/overview.md

 ## Variables

 A variable is represented by an identifier, and is pair-up with a type using ":".
 Variables are abstract concepts representing memory locations or primitive values that can be moved around in different memory locations.
-Variables can be altered during the execution of the program using modifier operators: { :=, +=, *=, /= ...}.
+Variables can be altered during the execution of the program using modifier operators: { :=, :: } and keyword _alter_.

 **patterns:**
 ```